 In the end, the judge, M. Benoit Champy was in favour of Perrot, on the base that “his pas composed of national dances of various countries, but combined in such a way that it forms a particular and distinct composition constitutes an intellectual work protected by the law of literary and artistic property.”
 He declared the treaty plea of no validity, since the dance, though created in Russia, was done by a Frenchman and the court therefore had jurisdiction.
 However, the judge thought the dispute to be of minor importance, and put Perrot’s loss at the meagre sum of 300 francs, not the 10,000 he had bargained for.

-Whatever the technicalities of this unprecedented case posed to the judge and the forthcoming arguably mistake, Petipa, though not seen in one of his finer moments here, cannot be accused of plagiarism, since he credited Perrot in the programme.
+As stated by Ivor Guest, whatever the technicalities of this unprecedented case posed to the judge and the forthcoming arguably mistake, Petipa, though not seen in one of his finer moments here, cannot be accused of plagiarism, since he credited Perrot in the programme.
 Perrot, also not too nice, might have acted to get some money out of it.